renovate-bot/zw/.github/README.md

 ### Guidelines

-When referring to something that might need additional information has to be linked to a search (e.g: https://z-shell.pages.dev/search/?q=load+plugin) or a specific place in a wiki.
+When referring to something that might need additional information has to be linked to a search:

+- `[load plugin](/search/?q=load+plugin)` which will result: [load plugin](https://z-shell.pages.dev/search/?q=load+plugin)) or a specific place in a wiki.
   - It is required at least once for the first mentioning on a page.
   - If the link of the first mentioning exists, then it can be ignored.
   - If there is no additional information, when it has to be created and documented.

 #### Translations